 Standards-based practice builds in complexity across the week and works through various levels of Bloom's taxonomy to build mastery.
 Each week's work is designed to fit on a single piece of paper, when printed front to back, or can be offered as interactive daily slides using Google Slides.

 Each week builds upon the last, and students practice the same key skills all week long to help them achieve mastery by Friday.

 A weekly reflection question is included to promote goal setting, growth mindset, and target the metacognitive skills students need to begin monitoring their own learning across time.

 Here are a few of the skills covered in this language spiral bundle:

 - Parts of speech: nouns, pronouns, verbs, adverbs, & adjectives

-- Sentence Construction: subjects, predicates, compound sentences, run-on sentences, sentence fragments, and combining sentences for interest
+- Sentence Construction: subjects, predicates, compound sentences, run-on sentences, sentence fragments, and combining sentences for reader interest

 - Word Analysis & Spelling: grade-appropriate spelling patterns, prefixes, suffixes, morphology, syllabication, shades of meaning

 - Figurative Language: idioms, similes, metaphors, analogies, and common sayings